Feds seek to limit telehealth prescriptions for some drugs

 “Both sides of this tension have really good points,” said Herzberg.
 “You don’t want barriers in the way of getting people prescriptions they need.
 But anytime you remove those barriers it’s also an opportunity for profit seekers to exploit the lax rules and sell the medicines to people who may not need them.”

-U.S. overdose deaths hit a record in 2021, about three-quarters of those from opioids during a crisis that was first spun into the making by drug makers, pharmacies and doctors that pushed the drugs to patients decades ago.
+U.S. overdose deaths hit a record in 2021, about three-quarters of those from opioids during a crisis that was first spun into the making by drugmakers, pharmacies and doctors that pushed the drugs to patients decades ago.
 But the grim toll from synthetic opioids like fentanyl far outstripped deaths related to prescription drugs that year, according to Centers for Disease Control Data.
 Fentanyl is increasingly appearing on the illicit market, pressed into fake prescription pills or mixed into other drugs.

 The proposed rules deliver a major blow to a booming telehealth industry, with tech startups launching in recent years to treat and prescribe medications for mental health or attention deficit disorders.
 The industry has largely benefitted from the reprieve on in-person visits for drugs brought on by the pandemic, although some national retailers stopped filling drug orders generated by some telehealth apps over the last year.